CoderLovely08/Web-Training/README.md

 - Joining tables and advanced querying techniques

 ## 10. Final Project: Blog Website
-- Build a full-stack blog website with user registration, authentication, and authorization.
-Users should be able to create, view, update, and delete blog posts.
-1. User registration and authentication
+- User registration and authentication
-2. Creating and managing blog posts
+- Creating and managing blog posts
-3. Viewing and commenting on blog posts
+- Viewing and commenting on blog posts
-4. Updating and deleting blog posts
+- Updating and deleting blog posts

-By combining the concepts and skills learned in each section, you can create the following projects:
+## Final Project Ideas

-1. Portfolio Website (HTML and CSS)
+### 1. Portfolio Website (HTML and CSS)
-   - Design and build a personal portfolio website showcasing your skills, projects, and contact information.
+Design and build a personal portfolio website showcasing your skills, projects, and contact information.

-2. Dice Rolling Game (JavaScript and jQuery)
+### 2. Dice Rolling Game (JavaScript and jQuery)
-   - Create a web-based game where users can roll dice and see the results.
+Create a web-based game where users can roll dice and see the results.
 Use JavaScript and jQuery to handle user interactions and display the outcome.

-3. Basic Login Form (Node.js and Express.js)
+### 3. Basic Login Form (Node.js and Express.js)
-   - Develop a login form that collects user credentials and validates them using Node.js and Express.js.
+Develop a login form that collects user credentials and validates them using Node.js and Express.js.
 Implement basic authentication and session management.

-4. Final Project: Blog Website